home-assistant/home-assistant.io/source/projects/worlds-most-private-voice-assistant.markdown

       ![Add prompt for Mario personality](/images/assist/assistant-openai-mario-02.png)
 1. Create a Mario assistant:
    * Under {% my voice_assistants title="**Settings** > **Voice assistants**" %}, select **Add assistant**.
-   * Give it a name, select a language and under **Conversation agent**, select the Mario OpenAI integration.
+   * Give it a name, select a language and under **Conversation agent**, select the Mario OpenAI Conversation integration.
    ![Add a new assistant](/images/assist/assistant-openai-mario-04.png)
    * Leave the other settings unchanged and select **Create**.
 1. In the **Voice over IP** integration, under **Configuration**, select the Mario assistant you just created.

       ![VoIP: select OpenAI](/images/assist/assistant-openai-mario-03.png)
 1. That's it!
 Pick up your phone and ask Mario a question.
 1. You can repeat this with other characters.
-You can add as many OpenAI integrations as you would like.
+You can add as many OpenAI Conversation integrations as you would like.

 ## Troubleshoot Grandstream